SenseLogic/DECKER/README.md

 --back_language : back language
---input_format "format" : parses the card parameters with this format --output_format "format" : exports the card parameters with this format --media_folder : use this folder read and write media files --dump_folder : use this folder to write dump files --trim : trim the card parameters
+--input_format "format" : parses the card parameters with this format --output_format "format" : exports the card parameters with this format --media_folder : use this folder to read and write media files --dump_folder : use this folder to write dump files --trim : trim the card parameters
 --verbose : show the processing messages